FudaWiki/fudawiki-files/mekurifuda/games/shimafuda.md

 # Game Setup
 ## Equipment
 All 49 cards of the Shimafuda deck are used (Onifuda included!).

+> It is possible to play this game using a hanafuda deck, but you have to know the **Nagoya month sequence**.
+Also, the Shirofuda may take place of the Onifuda.
+{.is-warning}

 Chips may be helpful for keeping track of scores.